Gas vs charcoal grill: tips to help you choose

 - Generally bulkier than gas BBQs and need more room to store

-- You won't get the same smoky flavour as with charcoal
+- You won't always get the same smoky flavor as with charcoal on all gas BBQ designs